dundiri/Final-Project./README (2).md

 **1.4 Test Design**

 Functional test cases were created in Zephyr Squad.
-Based on the analysis of the specifications, the test design techniques used for generating test cases are:
+Based on the analysis of the specifications, the test design techniques used for generating test cases are: functionality testing and exploratory testing.

 The test cases with steps can be viewed here: [test_cases.pdf]()